MichaelCurrin/dev-cheatsheets/cheatsheets/data/json/scripting.md

 ---
-title: JSON
+title: Scripting
+description: How to handle JSON data in a scripting language
 ---

+Within a programming language, convert a JSON-formatted string to data structure and then back to a string.

 See also [JSON](https://github.com/MichaelCurrin/learn-to-code/blob/master/data_formats.md#json) section of my data formats guide.

-## Conversion

-Within a programming language, convert a JSON-formatted string to data structure and then back to a string.

-### JavaScript
+## JavaScript

 No imports needed.